 Whether you're starting your nursing classes, preparing for the NCLEX, or finishing up your capstone project - this guide will help you find resources available through the Alverno library.

 Logging in from off campus?
-All Alverno electronic resources are available from off campus.
-Use the 14 digit barcode on your student ID to access our resources from off campus.
+All Alverno library electronic resources are available from off campus.
+Use your Alverno network username and password to access our resources from off campus.

 Anybody can and anybody will post anything online...

 So, how do you find the good stuff?
 By visiting the library's Best Websites for Healthcare which features sites that are recommended by Alverno librarians.